Subhaga2000/Subhaga2000/README.md

 - 🧑‍🎓 I’m an Undergraduate at **SLTC**

+- 🎥 I’m passionate about image and video analysis

 - 📫 How to reach me **subhagahansamana500@gmail.com**

 - ⚡ Fun fact I can find patterns in data faster than I can find my  keys!